 VERMONT 2018-2019 INFLUENZA END OF SEASON REPORT

 Overview of the 2018-2019 Flu season

 Influenza data is collected and analyzed each week between October and May by the Vermont Department of Health to determine the estimated level of geographic spread of flu in the state.
 The current geographic spread can be found in the most recent Weekly Surveillance Report.
-This data is communicated to CDC each week through the State and Territorial Epidemiologists Reports.
 The geographic spread of influenza activity is defined as follows:

 No Activity: No laboratory-confirmed cases of influenza and no reported increase in the number of cases of ILI.

 Sporadic: Small numbers of laboratory-confirmed influenza cases or a single laboratory-confirmed influenza outbreak has been reported, but there is no increase in cases of ILI.

 Local: Outbreaks of influenza or increases in ILI cases and recent laboratory-confirmed influenza in a single region of the state.